MennaaGamal/Payment-Application-ATM-/README.md

 # Payment-Application (ATM)

-implementation of the SALE transaction only by simulating the card, terminal(ATM), and the server.
+implementation of the SALE transaction by simulating the card, terminal(ATM), and the server.